taylorlapeyre/taylorlapeyre.github.io/about.md

 ### A Little More About Me

-Reading walls of text on the internet is a pain, so I will try to be concise.
+Reading walls of text on the internet is a pain, so I'll try to be concise.

 - I like programming in [Ruby][0], Javascript, and Clojure.
+- I really like the web and making things for it.
 - I specialize in web applications, with an interest in iOS development.
-- I am an advocate for open source software.
+- I'm an advocate for open source software, and I try to contribute where I can.
 - I like typography, [clothing][1], and design of all kinds.
-- I like flying [kites][2] and model airplanes.
 - I love [music][3], and I play jazz guitar and banjo.
-- I occasionally write down my [thoughts][4].

-I welcome you to check out my [tools][5] and the [things I've made][6] with them.
+Check out my [tools][5] and some of the [things I've made][6] with them.

-### Colophon

-My computer is a Macbook Pro, and my editor is [Sublime Text][9].
+I use a macbook, and my editor is [Atom][9].
 You can find the source code for this website [here][7].

-I look like this:

 ![Profile](/assets/images/profile.png)